 The majority of trans people (around 80%) are male to female, and within this group there is a proportion of autogynephiliac males, ie males who derive sexual pleasure from presenting as women.
 Most of these males keep the male sex organ: a minority have full genital reconstructive surgery.
 It follows that the majority of trans activists are biologically male, and have benefited from male socialisation, and it is the dogma of these activists which says that lesbians should accept transwomen as sexual partners, or be deemed transphobic.
 Many lesbians are understandably unhappy about this.
 Their sexual preferences are being policed and judged, and their boundaries violated: their rights are being trampled over for the sake of trans rights.
 It doesn’t come up as often, but the choice of gay men to have same-sex partners must also be transphobic for the same reason: desiring a partner with a penis rules out transmen.
 Logically then, straight people are also transphobic: desiring a partner with the opposite genitals to yourself rules out most trans people.
 It is beginning to look as though the only safe sexual preference these days is pansexuality, which effectively means no preference at all.

 In the case of toilets, locker rooms and prisons, women and girls are being asked to quell their own instincts for safety in favour of believing the trans ideology which says that anyone is a woman who identifies as such.
 There are obvious safety implications in allowing men who ‘identify’ as women into women-only spaces, and in this case the trans lobby has shot itself in the foot by insisting on the definition of transgender being so wide: it is obviously open to ludicrous misinterpretation by any ill-intentioned male.
-The existing system in law, which requires a Gender Recognition Certificate (based on surgery, hormones and living as the chosen sex for two years) is criticised for being long-winded, difficult and like jumping through hoops for trans people.
+The existing system in law, which requires a Gender Recognition Certificate (based on a diagnosis of gender dysphoria and living as the chosen sex for two years) is criticised for being long-winded, difficult and like jumping through hoops for trans people.
 Tara Hudson for example did not have a GRC and was still male on her passport, despite identifying as a woman.
 This made her legally male (and some would say the addition of a fully-functioning penis made her sexually male as well).
 If these legal definitions are to be overridden, as they were in Tara’s case, then there is no longer any legal safeguarding in place for women and girls.
 Legislation to protect women has gone, just like that.
 With no public discussion.